Learn About Parsley

 - Keep plants well-watered during the growing season, especially during dry spells.
 Plants need about 1 inch of rain per week during the growing season.
 Use a rain gauge to check to see if you need to add water.
 It’s best to water with a drip or trickle system that delivers water at low pressure at the soil level.
 If you water with overhead sprinklers, water early in the day so the foliage has time to dry off before evening, to minimize disease problems.
 Keep the soil moist but not saturated.

-- Fertilize as needed with Gro-tone All Purpose Organic Plant Food.
+- Fertilize as needed with an all purpose fertilizer.

 - Monitor for pests and diseases.
 Check with your local Cooperative Extension Service for pest controls recommended for your area.